topSkip to main content

 Letters

-The Energy Sciences Coalition, of which AAU is a member, sent a letter this week to the Director of OMB and key stakeholders at OSTP and DOE recommending robust funding for the Department of Energy’s Office of Science in FY2020.
+The Energy Sciences Coalition, of which AAU is a member, sent a letter to Senators Murkowski and Cantwell, thanking them for their support of the Department of Energy Research and Innovation Act.